| This is the 45th story of Our Life Logs |

 My father had a real estate business that he worked to get off the ground.
 It was an adventurous and risky business to get into, but it had great potential.
-He quickly became rich for the first few years.
-He bought two fancy cars, a huge house, and ended up re-married when I was in sixth grade.
-They then had a girl, my half-sister.
-But I didn’t see them quite often as I stayed back in my hometown and only visited my father in the big city during my school breaks.
+He quickly became rich for the first few years, and ended up getting re-married when I was in sixth grade.
+They had a girl, my half-sister.
+But I didn’t see them quite often as I stayed back in my hometown and only visited them during my school breaks.

 My father’s business grew and expanded to a lot of other cities in China.
 At one point, he started a hotel business in Shenzhen, a big, fast-developing city down in the south, about 800 miles away from my hometown.
 While I was there during one summer break, I paid a visit to a local school.
 It was beautiful, very different from the one we had in my small hometown.
-I loved it so much that I asked my father if I could stay in Shenzhen to continue my studies, and he pleasantly agreed.
-He made arrangements for me to stay with my uncle and aunt who were helping him with the business in that city.
+I loved it so much that I asked my father if I could move there to continue my studies, and he pleasantly agreed.
+He made arrangements for me to stay with my uncle and aunt who were helping him with his business in that city.

 It was 1996.
-I moved to Shenzhen and started the first semester of eighth grade at the new school.
+I started the first semester of eighth grade at the new school, in a new city.

 Things were going well.
 My father had enough money to send a car to take me to and from school every day.
 One day after school, I waited a long time for the car to pick me up.
-I waited and waited, till I became the last person outside waiting.
-I realized no one was coming, so I went back inside the school to call my uncle and ask him about the car.
+I waited and waited more, till I became the last person outside waiting.
+I realized no one was coming, so I went back inside the school and called my uncle.
 When he picked up the phone, he sounded like a completely different person.
 I could feel a sense of anger, or agitation, from him.
 My uncle said,

 “There is no car to pick you up today.
 Just find a way to come back home yourself.”